-External references: NISTIR 8179 – Criticality Analysis Process Model –

-Prioritizing Systems and Components
+Discussion

+Defining the critical components and supplier of the voting system can assist in prioritizing their importance to the voting process and identifying the impact to security, privacy and performance for failure or compromise.

+This can be supplemented by following NISTIR 8179 Criticality Analysis Process Model - Prioritizing Systems and Components [NIST18b] and NISTIR 8272, Impact Analysis Tool for Interdependent Cyber Supply Chain Risks [NIST20d].

-14.3-B.1 –Bill of materials
+14.3-C – Bill of materials

 The voting system’s documentation must include the hardware and software information for the critical components defined in the 14.3-B and at minimum list the following information for each component:

-component name
+component name;

-manufacturer
+manufacturer;

-model or version
+model or version; and

-applicable platform for software (e.g., Windows or Linux)
+applicable platform for software (e.g., Windows or Linux).